Lihat Artikel Lainnya

 Understanding the EPM Cycle

-Enterprise Resource Planning (ERP) systems often work hand-in-hand with Enterprise Performance Management (EPM).
-This integration allows businesses to connect operational data with strategic insights, making it easier to align execution with long-term goals.
+Enterprise Resource Planning (ERP) systems often work closely with Enterprise Performance Management to link operational data with financial insights.
+This connection helps companies align day-to-day execution with long-term strategies.

 1. The processes of budgeting, planning, and forecasting